w3c/wot-discovery/explainer/Explainer.md

 want to tell someone where to go, we can just use written URLs or QR codes.

 The overall security and privacy of WoT Discovery does not depend on Introduction mechanisms being secure.
-Introductions must *only* distribute URLs, and those URLs should not have metadata embedded in them.
+Other than some optional and very generic information about exploration service type, introductions must *only* distribute URLs, and those URLs should not have metadata embedded in them.
 Additional authentication and authorization is still needed before detailed metadata is provided.